Long-Term Follow-Up of Patients Who Have Participated in Children's Oncology Group Studies

 Trial Purpose and Description

-I. To develop a mechanism for tracking and retaining patients enrolled on COG protocols.
+I. To develop a mechanism for tracking and retaining patients enrolled on Children's Oncology Group (COG) protocols.

 II.
 To maintain regular, lifetime contact with patients in order to obtain current identification and contact information, and self/parent-reported health status.

 III.
 To locate patients who are lost-to-follow-up for COG (or Legacy Group) protocols targeted for follow-up by the Long-Term Follow-Up Center (LTFC).